quantify-os/quantify-core/docs/tutorials/Tutorial 4. Plot monitor.rst

 Overview
 ----------

-There are 3 parameters in the :class:`~quantify.visualization.pyqt_plotmon.PlotMonitor_pyqt` that control the datasets being displayed.
+There are 3 parameters in the :class:`quantify.visualization.PlotMonitor_pyqt` that control the datasets being displayed.

 Two main parameters determine the datasets being displayed: *tuids* and *tuids_extra*.